clwi/Swift-Unicode-Picker/README.md

 ## The hot key

 If the program is running in the background, it can be activated with the hot key ^⇧U (control-shift-U).
-Activating with the hot key also opens up the ability to paste back in apps.

 ## The character table